NCIP/labviewer/esb/deploy-src/ccts/src/README.txt

 4)Do ant -p for available targets

-5)Copy ant paste the servicemix.xml  context information from the conf/tomcat folder in caxchange distribution to the appropriate place in the tomcat used.
+5)Copy and paste the servicemix.xml  context information from the conf/tomcat folder in caxchange distribution to the appropriate place in the tomcat used.

-6)Copy ant paste the login.conf  datasource information from the conf/tomcat folder in caxchange distribution to the appropriate place in the tomcat used.
+6)Copy and paste the login.conf  datasource information from the conf/tomcat folder in caxchange distribution to the appropriate place in the tomcat used.

-7)Copy ant paste the catalina.properties  additional line  information from the conf/tomcat folder in caxchange distribution to the appropriate place in the tomcat used.
+7)Copy and paste the catalina.properties  additional line  information from the conf/tomcat folder in caxchange distribution to the appropriate place in the tomcat used.